eBay/TrustFabric/Overview.md

 Goals
 =====

-1. Define models to align application lifecycle for strong **password-less** identity and access.
-Essentially any static credential that can be used to impersonate an application should be avoided.

 1. Standardize identity representation, bootstrapping, verification, and validation

+1. Federate application identities across clusters, security-zones and life-cycles

+1. Improve security posture by eliminating static secrets (**password-less**), reducing attack surface and bringing accountability.
+Trust and dynamic evaluation of trust are the new security anchors for application identity.

 1. Improve resiliency and reliability by making authentication, access and authorization decision local

-1. Federate application identity across clusters

 1. Standardize authentication and authorization for User-to-App, App-to-App, User-to-App-to-App and App-to-App-to-App scenarios

-1. Improve security posture by eliminating static secrets, reducing attack surface and bringing accountability.

 1. Achieve interoperability (OAuth2, OIDC, UMA 2.0 etc) and ease of adoption